Skip to main content

 AI Lens - Discover Agents in Google Vertex AI

 Discover AI Agents and manage them with Ardoq AI Lens.
-Use the same pattern for discovering agents in other AI provider platforms
+Use this same pattern for discovering agents in other AI provider platforms

 Written by Jason Baragry

-This article provides a quick recipe for using the Ardoq Import Builder discovering Agents in Google’s enterprise agent environment - Vertex AI.
+This article provides a recipe for using the Ardoq Import Builder to automatically discover Agents in Google’s enterprise agent environment - Vertex AI.
 You can use the same pattern for doing discovery in other Agent runtimes such as Microsoft Foundry and Amazon Bedrock.

 Setting Up the Connection